MinnPost/simple-map-d3/README.md

 # Simple Map (D3)

-A very simple "choropleth" style map with D3 (R2D3).
+A very simple "choropleth" style map with tooltips with D3 (R2D3).
 All you need is a GeoJSON of polygons.

 ## Data